dangtunguyen/IoTSan/README.md

 Please refer to the directory "IoTSan/samples/1" for an example of app source code, config files, and log files.

-Note that you need to install SPIN by following instructions at http://spinroot.com/spin/whatispin.html before using this tool.
+Note that you need to install SPIN by following instructions [here](http://spinroot.com/spin/whatispin.html) before using this tool.

 # Citation
 If you use the source code, please cite the following paper: